 You should research this well in advance to know what your timelines are.
 The benefit of securing ‘deferred pupillages’ is that you can be certain to have a pupillage going into the Bar course and you can often ‘draw down’ some of the funding from that pupillage to help you fund yourself while you’re on the course.

 What to Expect

-The Pupillage Gateway opens at the start of April and closes at the end of the same month (though it is set to move to January from 2017).
+The Pupillage Gateway opens in January and closes in February (9 Jan to 7 Feb were the dates it was open in 2017).
 You should check the timetable to confirm the dates by which you have to apply.
-Applications are then reviewed between May and August, where interviews will occur.
-Offers can be made between the start of August and start of September.
+Applications are then reviewed between February and April, where interviews will occur.
+Offers can be made from the start of May